The Victor 3900 - History's Forgotten Miracle

 Image Courtesy John Kendall

-The main logic circuit board of the Victor 3900 used a total of 29 chips, with one of the chip types used seven times (a shift-register chip used for storing the working registers of the calculator).
+The main logic circuit board of the Victor 3900 used a total of 29 chips, with one of the chip types used seven times (a dual 48-bit shift-register chip used for storing the working registers of the calculator).
 The chip leads were bonded to the circuit board using a specially developed process similar to spot-welding.
 While this method provided a high-quality connection, it made the process of board repairs at the chip level very difficult.
 A failed IC would have to be very carefully cut off the circuit board using small diagonal cutters, the circuit board cleaned up, and a new chip soldered in by hand.
-Unfortunately, because of the high levels of sensitivity of the chips to electrostatic discharge, the process of replacing a bad chip with a new one could frequently end with the calculator still not working, as the new chip would be damaged by electrostatic charges caused by the replacement process.
+Unfortunately, because of the chips' high level of sensitivity to electrostatic discharge, the process of replacing a bad chip with a new one could end with the calculator still not working, as the new chip, or other chips on the circuit board would be damaged by electrostatic charges caused by the replacement process.
 The main logic circuit board was made of fiberglass, with narrow traces on both side of the board, and plated-through holes for connections between the surfaces.
-Everything was gold-plated for maximum reliability...not just the edge-connector fingers, but the traces and pads themselves.
+Initial production of the boards had all of the traces, pads, and edge-connector fingers gold-plated for maximum reliability.
+Later in production, as a cost-saving measure, the gold plating was backed off to just the edge-connector fingers.

 Board assumed to be the Clock/Timing Generator board of the Victor 3900